harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 In no particular order, they are:

+*Our intuition about the future is linear.
+But the reality of information technology is exponential, and that makes a profound difference.
+If I take 30 steps linearly, I get to 30.
+If I take 30 steps exponentially, I get to a billion. ---* Ray Kurzweil

-*It is not the knowing that is difficult, but the doing.* - Chinese proverb
+*It is not the knowing that is difficult, but the doing.* --- Chinese proverb

 *There is always a well-known solution to every human problem---neat, plausible, and wrong.* --- H.L.
 Mencken